TheCarsonWest/TheCarsonWest.github.io/test/content/Chester A. Arthur.md

 **Civil Service Reform:**

-* Arthur's support for the [Pendleton Act](./../pendleton-act/) marked a significant step in reforming the [Spoils System](./../spoils-system/) and promoting meritocratic government.
+* Arthur's support for the [[Pendleton Act]] marked a significant step in reforming the [[Spoils System]] and promoting meritocratic government.
 * It helped to reduce corruption and improve the efficiency of the civil service.

 **Chinese Exclusion:**

-* The Edmunds-Tucker Act further extended the [Chinese Exclusion Act](./../chinese-exclusion-act/) of 1882, which prohibited Chinese laborers from immigrating to the [United States](./../united-states/).
+* The Edmunds-Tucker Act further extended the [[Chinese Exclusion Act]] of 1882, which prohibited Chinese laborers from immigrating to the [[United States]].
 * This policy had a lasting impact on the Chinese American community.

 **Other Policies:**